Friday, September 27, 2019

 For example, learning the Pythagorean axiom is considered adaptive, because it has already been invented.
 But Pythagoras (570 – 495 BC) himself used generative learning, that is, explorative thinking and creativity to come up with the infamous formula that describes how to calculate the diagonal of a square by taking the square root of the sums of the squared sides.
 (Did I get it right, or am I square?)

-Another great leap was made by Filippo Brunelleschi’s (1377 – 1446) feat to erect the dome for the roofless Cathedral of Florence.
-Brunelleschi’s work is said to have kick-started the renaissance - the rebirth of the rational and explorative thinking by people like Pythagoras, that had been suppressed by honor cultures since ~475 AD.
+Another great leap was made by Filippo Brunelleschi’s (1377 – 1446) feat by erecting the dome for the roofless Cathedral of Florence.
+Brunelleschi’s work is said to have kick-started the renaissance – the rebirth of the rational and explorative thinking applied by people like Pythagoras, that had been suppressed by honor cultures since ~475 AD.

 Seventh Day Adventist Church (SDAC) was formally established in 1863, following the religious zeitgeist to promote a Garden-Eden, plant-based, diet in preparation for the second coming of Jesus.